IBM/AMLPipelineBase.jl/README.md

   end
 end

-# define your fit! function.
-# filters and transformer ignore the target argument.
+# filters and transformers ignore the target argument.
 # learners process both the input features and target argument.
 function fit!(fl::MyFilter, inputfeatures::DataFrame, target::Vector=Vector())
      ....
 end

-#define your transform! function
+# transform! function expects an input dataframe and outputs a dataframe
 function transform!(fl::MyFilter, inputfeatures::DataFrame)::DataFrame
      ....
 end

-# Note that the main data interchange format is a dataframe so transform!
-# output should always be a dataframe as well as the input for fit! and transform!.
-# This is necessary so that the pipeline passes the dataframe format consistently to
-# its filters/transformers/learners.
-Once you have this filter, you can use
-# it as part of the pipeline together with the other learners and filters.
 ```
+Note that the main data interchange format is a dataframe so transform!
+output should always be a dataframe as well as the input for **fit!** and **transform!**.
+This is necessary so that the pipeline passes the dataframe format consistently to
+its filters or transformers or learners.
+Once you created a filter, you can use
+it as part of the pipeline together with the other learners and filters.

 ### Installation